Read real reviews from real users

 If you want to travel from Füssen to Zermatt by train, you've come to the right place.

-You can expect the journey from Füssen to Zermatt by train to take around 10 hours 39 minutes.
-If you want to get there as quickly as possible, it can take as little as 7 hours 25 minutes on the fastest services.
-You'll usually find around 17 trains per day running on this route, which spans 283 km.
+You can expect the journey from Füssen to Zermatt by train to take around 10 hours 13 minutes.
+If you want to get there as quickly as possible, it can take as little as 7 hours 28 minutes on the fastest services.
+You'll usually find around 19 trains per day running on this route, which spans 283 km.
 You'll have to make 3 changes along the way on your journey to Zermatt.
-ICE, DB or ÖBB are the main rail operators on this route, all of which offer modern trains with plenty of space for luggage and comfortable seating.
+DB, ÖBB or SBB are the main rail operators on this route, all of which offer modern trains with plenty of space for luggage and comfortable seating.

-Use our Journey Planner at the top of the page to search for cheap ticket prices and we'll show you how much you can save.
-Tickets from Füssen to Zermatt start from $204.45 when you book in advance.
+Use our Journey Planner at the top of the page to search for cheap ticket prices – we'll show you how much you can save on train tickets from Füssen to Zermatt if you book in advance.

 If you want to know more about the journey, keep reading for train schedules, tips on finding cheap tickets and FAQs, including first and last train times.
 Want to go straight to booking?
 Start a search with us today!